-Since May, 30th 2017 the enrolment and the Self-Service app use Single-Sign-On instead of the previous login page.
-SSO works with username and password or with an existing kerberos token.
-The SSO for the Self-Service currently does not work with user certificates.
+The enrolment and the Self-Service app use Single-Sign-On.
+SSO to these services works with username and password or with an existing kerberos token.
+The SSO for these services does not work with user certificates.

 When starting the Self-Service for the first time users should run the policy 'Trust CERN CA Certificates' to ensure that the Mac trusts the certificates issued by CERN's Certification Authority, needed for the installation of products via the Self-Service.